cnvogelg/amitools/docs/tools/xdftool.rst

 * copy your own files to it
 * master own images
 * repack existing images
-* work on partitions inside RDISK/RDB hdf image
+* work on partitions inside RDISK/RDB hdf images or on real disks

 *****
 Usage